-Leonine Legacy of the Patriarchate of St. Stephen
+Leonine Legacy of the Anglican Patriarchate of Rome

-LEO X, Bishop of Rome and Lord of Florence, is the founder of the legacy of the Traditional Old Roman Catholic Patriarchate of Saint Stephen (Anglican Rite Roman Catholic Church) in Rome, Florence, and England.
-From Leo X, through Pope St. Pius V, Pope Paul III, and Antonio Cardinal Barberini comes the Patriarchate's primary line of Apostolic Succession.
+SAINT LEO X, Bishop of Rome and Lord of Florence, is the founder of the legacy of the Anglican Patriarchate of Rome.
+From Saint Leo X, through Pope St. Pius V, Pope Paul III, and Antonio Cardinal Barberini comes the Patriarchate's primary line of Apostolic Succession.
 He was the second son of Lorenzo the Magnificent, Lord of Florence, the temporal seat of this Patriarchate, which developed out of the ancient Margraviate of Tuscany in the Holy Roman Empire.
-Upon the death of his elder brother, Leo (then Giovanni di Lorenzo Cardinal de' Medici) became the head of the House of Medici and the Lord of Florence.
+Upon the death of his elder brother, Saint Leo (then Giovanni di Lorenzo Cardinal de' Medici) became the head of the House of Medici and the Lord of Florence.
 He ruled in Florence from 1503 until the commencement of his papacy when he succeeded Julius II in 1513.
 He thus represents the ancient linkage of the Roman Church and the Etrurian State perpetuated by this See.
 As Pope, he also gave freedoms to both Florence through a concordat in 1516 and Utrecht through the bull Debitum Pastoralis in 1520 that are perpetuated through the Patriachate today.
 Beginning in earnest during the Renaissance, the English people and Anglican Rite have long been in the Etrurian/Tuscan region of Italy.

 [About the Patriarchate]